Cooperative Security, Arms Control and Disarmament By Dr Tanya Ogilvie-White | 10 January, 2021

 All of this has profound implications for global security.
 I’m not arguing that the world is facing an imminent nuclear threat from the United States; my point is that we need to wake up from the type of nuclear complacency that has allowed Cold War relics to remain a key feature of our rapidly changing world.
 Today, it’s more important than ever that political decisions reflect our shared responsibility to maintain strategic stability, and that threats to that stability are dealt with, with the future of humanity and the planet in mind.

 The upcoming entry into force of the Treaty on the Prohibition of Nuclear Weapons (TPNW) on 22 January is a timely and important step on our long-term path towards nuclear disarmament, but it will have little impact on current nuclear risks, including those posed by unhinged leaders.
 More significant would be a decision by the incoming administration of President-elect Joe Biden to introduce statutory limits on the president’s launch authority.
-Given Trump’s abuse of power, it’s critical that the new administration takes this step.
+Given Trump’s abuse of power, it’s critical that the Biden administration takes this step.
 If it does, the media interest it would generate would provide an opportunity for interested parties to draw unprecedented global attention to the issue of nuclear risk reduction, including providing a powerful platform to promote the shared security benefits of reducing the alert status of nuclear weapons and pledging not to be the first to use them.
 It could also encourage the nuclear-armed states and their allies to reassess the logic and ethics of nuclear deterrence in our unpredictable world.

 A final word on the outgoing Trump presidency and the chaotic political transition in Washington, DC: if even the US leadership can’t be relied upon to prevent a descent into chaos, surely it adds weight to the argument that the risks from the continued existence of nuclear weapons are just too great for us not to ban and eliminate them.